-- providing appropriate and clear customer disclosures and communications; - applying product design, complaint, claims management and sales and advice processes that consider outcomes to customers; and - conducting risk based advisor assessments and suitability reviews, maintaining controls and adhering to Board-approved policies and processes, including the Conduct Risk Policy and the Code of Conduct.
+- formalized policies, frameworks, employee training and senior management reporting; - providing appropriate and clear customer disclosures and communications; - applying product design, complaint, claims management and sales and advice processes that consider outcomes to customers and customer vulnerability; and - conducting risk-based advisor assessments and suitability reviews, maintaining controls and adhering to Board-approved policies and processes, including the Conduct Risk Policy and the Code of Conduct.

-Conduct Risk is incorporated in risk management and compliance activities, including risk and control assessments, internal events reporting, emerging risk assessments, and other measurement, monitoring and reporting activities.
+Conduct risk is incorporated in risk management and compliance activities, including risk and control assessments, internal events reporting, emerging risk assessments, and other measurement, monitoring and reporting activities.